Taiwan's HTC posts first-quarter loss on weak flagship phone sales

 TAIPEI Taiwanese smartphone maker HTC Corp posted a first-quarter loss that was wider than analyst estimates, after ineffective marketing resulted in weak sales of its former flagship model.

-The HTC One spent its year at the top of the product line receiving rave reviews but was undermined by advertising widely criticized as confusing, sending the company's market share into freefall.
+The HTC One spent its year at the top of the product line receiving rave reviews but was undermined by advertising widely criticised as confusing, sending the company's market share into freefall.

 HTC was once a firm third to Apple Inc and Samsung Electronics Co Ltd, selling 10 percent of smartphones globally two years ago, but it ended 2013 with a market share of just 2 percent, showed data from researcher Strategy Analytics.

-The company started 2014 by booking a net loss of T$1.88 billion ($62.06 million) for January-March.
+The company started 2014 by booking a net loss of T$1.88 billion (37.4 million pounds) for January-March.
 That compared with a mean loss of T$1.59 billion estimated by 18 analysts polled by Reuters, and profit of T$85 million logged a year earlier.

 Revenue fell 22.6 percent to T$33.12 billion, the company said in a statement on Monday.